 The pebbled shore is popular among locals and is also a great spot for cliff jumping.
 The nearby cafe-bar sells snacks and drink if you get hungry or thirsty.
 The beach also has plenty of shade from early afternoon, making it a perfect place for those who’d like to escape strong summer heat yet spend a day at the beach.
 However, if you’d like to suntan, come here in the early mornings.

 One of the best beaches in Dubrovnik is Uvala Lapad, especially for relaxation.
 This beautiful pebble beach also offers much more than just the beach.
-You’ll find lots of restaurants, bars, and hotels, and there is a lovely promenade to walk on.
+You’ll find many restaurants, bars, and hotels, and there is a lovely promenade to walk on.
 The surrounding area is stunning and somewhat secluded.

-The Uvala Lapad beach is located on the Lapad peninsula and it is very close to the city center of Dubrovnik.
-To get to the beach from the center you can take the bus or even walk depending on which part you’ll be staying at.
+The Uvala Lapad beach is located on the Lapad peninsula, and it is very close to Dubrovnik’s city center.
+To get to the beach from the center, you can take the bus or even walk depending on which part you’ll be staying at.
 It takes around 45 minutes’ walk from the very heart of Dubrovnik and its city walls.
 The beach has changing cabins, showers, sun umbrella, and a sunbed upon request right at the spot!
 Additionally, the beach is a family-friendly coastline with slides and inflatable water toys for kids.

 Moreover, Uvala Lapad beach is known for its beautiful sunsets.
 So make sure to stay here until a later time of the day.

 Copacabana beach Dubrovnik